sahib/misc/debugging/slides.typ

   )

   #v(4cm)
-  - Use binary search
+  - Use binary search.
-  - Automate the bug checking
+  - Automate the bug checking.
-  - Start with the bad and work to the good
+  - Start with the bad and work to the good.
-  - Fix the issues you know about first
+  - Fix the issues you know about first.

 ]